 Proverbs 9:1-6; Ephesians 5:15-20; John 6:51-58

 First Reading of today speaks to us in a symbolic way about the Divine Wisdom.
-Wisdom is symbolised as a special image seen as a house constructed with seven pillars.
-She has prepared a magnificent banquet and then sent out her servants to call all those who are ignorant, who lack wisdom, asking them to come, eat of the bread and drink of the wine.
+Many of the proverbs given here are attributed to Solomon.
+A prevalent theme that runs through the book is to make right choice in life.
+Of course the right choice is the one that leads to god and to life.
+The reading of today starts with the description of a Wisdom’s house.
+It is beautiful and easy to find a house constructed with seven pillars gracing the front.
+Here Wisdom has prepared a magnificent banquet and then sent out her servants to call all those who are ignorant, who lack wisdom, asking them to come, eat of the bread and drink of the wine.
 The one who responds is called upon to lay aside immaturity and live and walk in the way of wisdom and insight.
+Those who need the insight and guidance are welcome.
 In other words, God is establishing His Kingdom on earth as in Heaven and invites all to be part of it.
-This earthly Kingdom is the mystical body of Christ.
 The number seven is symbolic of perfection.
-God’s perfection is seen through the Church, a reflection of the invisible mystical Body of Christ.
-Our perfection is found through our participation in the Church Sacrament of the Holy Eucharist.
-Through the Sacrament of the Holy Eucharist, we worship God in spirit and truth.
-For the Father seeks such as these to worship Him.
-God’s perfection is seen through the Church, which is a reflection of the invisible mystical Body of Christ.
-Our perfection is found through our participation in the Church Sacrament of the Holy Eucharist.
-Through the Sacrament of the Holy Eucharist, we worship God in spirit and truth.
-For the Father seeks such as these to worship Him.
+The reading also includes a warning to avoid a way of life that ignores God and seeks only the things of this world.
+This limited and dangerous viewpoint is represented by folly who invites people to her house too.
+But her home offers only bread and water.
+All those who enter her home find themselves on the path that leads to ignorance and death.
 This was a prophetic and symbolic reference to Christ instituting the Sacrament of the Holy Eucharist on the night of the Last Supper.